Python API with examples

 ...

-A similar example (full code at yt/python/examples/simple_rpc) can be built in Python (in the Arcadia build):
+A similar example (full code at yt/python/examples/simple_rpc) can be built in Python (with ya-make build):

 Pay attention to the additional PEERDIR(yt/python/client_with_rpc) in ya.make.